SuperMHP/GUPNet/README.md

 This is the official implementation of "Geometry Uncertainty Projection Network for Monocular 3D Object Detection".

-## Citation
+## citation

 If you find our work useful in your research, please consider citing:

     @article{lu2021geometry,title={Geometry Uncertainty Projection Network for Monocular 3D Object Detection},author={Lu, Yan and Ma, Xinzhu and Yang, Lei and Zhang, Tianzhu and Liu, Yating and Chu, Qi and Yan, Junjie and Ouyang, Wanli},journal={arXiv preprint arXiv:2107.13774},year={2021}}

+# Evaluate on the evaluation set

 ## Training

-Download the KITTI dataset from [KITTI website](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d), including left color images, camera calibration matrices and training labels.
+1. Download the KITTI dataset from [KITTI website](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d), including left color images, camera calibration matrices and training labels.

-Clone this project and then go to the code directory:
+2. Clone this project and then go to the code directory:

     git clone https://github.com/SuperMHP/GUPNet.git
     cd code

-We train the model on the following environments:
+3. We train the model on the following environments:

     Python 3.6
     Pytorch 1.1